ucsd-cse125-sp24/group1-website/content/weekly-reports/week-02.md

 <!-- summarize your overall status for the week -->

+Towards our MVP, our game engine can now render Blender models and draw outlines of collision boxes.
+With a physics engine (cannon.js) powering game simulation on the server, objects can now collide with the environment and each other.
+Overall, we'd consider ourselves ahead of schedule.

+Our main priorities, broken down by team, are:

+- Networking & game logic
+  - Handle client input: This will likely take the form of pushing a box around whenever a user presses the _w_ key.
+  - Implement `Entity`s towards structuring how our game stores the game state.
+  - Look into converting from quaternions to Euler angles.
+  - Research how to export hitboxes created in Blender.
+- Graphics
+  - Implement shading, probably using toon shading (aka cel shading).
+  - Investigate performance impact of having a lot of point lights.
+  - Fix model rendering on devices with low vertex limits. (low priority)

+We've also devised a new timeline that takes into account our progress and proposed new game logic system, codenamed George.

+- Week 3: Structuring (implementing the `Entity` class).
+- Week 4: Create a temporary testing map and set up the beginnings of George.
+- Week 5: _Breathing room for midterms._
+- Week 6: Finish our game logic (George).
+- Week 7: Implement sabotage (iffy).
+- Weeks 8 and after: Testing and tuning.

 <!-- add a statement summarizing the group morale (feel free to be creative in expressing your morale) -->

+Our group morale is like a hungry mushroom monster ready to pounce and feast on a pack of puny miners entering a cave.

 ## Individual statuses